Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Introduction

 \section{{\textbf{Introduction}}}

-This article proposes to study certain aspects of dynamical systems which are associated with \textit{point patterns} of an Euclidean space.
-The topic of point patterns takes its origins in symbolic dynamic, and concerns also aperiodic tillings.
-It has however been increasingly addressed by numerous authors since these past thirty years after the discovery by Schetchmann et al. of physical materials now commonly called \textit{Quasicrystals}.
-In this context a point pattern of an Euclidean space $\mathbb{R}^d$ is thought as an alloy, where points are understood as positions of atoms, or molecules or electrons, and the quasicrystalline structure then comes when a certain \textit{long range order} is observed on the disposition of points within the pattern.
+This article proposes to study certain aspects of dynamical systems associated with \textit{point patterns} of Euclidean space.
+The topic of point patterns arose in symbolic dynamics, and also concerns aperiodic tilings.
+Point patterns have been studied by numerous authors for the last thirty years after the discovery by Schetchmann et al of the physical materials now commonly called \textit{quasicrystals}.
+In this context, a point pattern of a Euclidean space $\mathbb{R}^d$ is thought of as an alloy, where points are understood as positions of atoms (or molecules or electrons) and the quasicrystalline structure then arises when a certain \textit{long range order} is observed on the disposition of points within the pattern.